dark0dave/kafka-docker/README.md

 ## Advertised port

-If the required advertised port is not static, it may be necessary to determine this programatically.
+If the required advertised port is not static, it may be necessary to determine this programmatically.
 This can be done with the `PORT_COMMAND` environment variable.

 ```
 PORT_COMMAND: "docker port $$(hostname) 9092/tcp | cut -d: -f2"